Documents: Definition, Types and Preliminary Examination

 Last updated:

-Treat the topic as one definition, one classification tree, and one short laboratory workflow.
-The definition sits in Section 2(1)(d) of the Bharatiya Sakshya Adhiniyam 2023, which carries forward the older Section 3 of the Indian Evidence Act 1872 with the addition of electronic and digital records.
+The topic resolves into one definition, one classification tree, and one short laboratory workflow.
+The definition sits in Section 2(1)(d) of the Bharatiya Sakshya Adhiniyam 2023 which carries forward the older Section 3 of the Indian Evidence Act 1872 with the addition of electronic and digital records.
 The classification tree branches into public, private, electronic and negotiable.
 The workflow is the VOMTUE sequence used at every Government Examiner of Questioned Documents (GEQD) office in Shimla, Hyderabad and Kolkata, and at the QD divisions of CFSL Hyderabad and CFSL Chandigarh: visual inspection, oblique light, magnification, transmitted light, UV and IR, and an ESDA pre-check, all done before the document is touched chemically.

 - Document